 The reason women experience this increased appetite during the first trimester is because they are typically vomiting from morning sickness and leaving their stomachs empty.
 Your appetite likely seems to be increased because the food you are eating is not being absorbed into your body.

 Your body is trying to grow a tiny human and still keep you nourished.
-It is likely you are consuming fewer calories now than you did before you even became pregnant.
+You are likely consuming fewer calories now than you did before you were pregnant.

 Constant Hunger — A Sign of Pregnancy?